 Under The Fair Credit Reporting Act, every citizen of the United States is entitled to accurate records.
 Bureaus are obliged to remove unverifiable and unsubstantiated details, which allows you to dispute any items on your report.
 According to recent studies, around one-third of Americans have one or more imperfections in their records.

 Thus, if you notice false or erroneous data concerning late payments, hire a restoration company or file a dispute yourself.
 Professional services accelerate the result, as this multi-layered process is quite time-consuming.
+Many credit repair agencies have packages that include additional services such as credit monitoring, identity theft protection, and debt validation letters so it is very important to find the best credit repair company.
 It includes four main stages:

 1. Aggregation of Data